-Københavns Internationale Teater/Metropolis hosts the Urban Lab which will take place at Refshaleøen in Copenhagen (DK) on the 9th-11th of September 2019.
+Københavns Internationale Teater/Metropolis hosts this Urban Lab, which will take place at Refshaleøen in Copenhagen (DK) on the 9th-11th of September 2019.

-The focus for this Lab is the theme of visioning.
-The Lab will examine visioning from micro to macro levels, collective visioning, visioning as a continual reflective exercise, visioning as imagining, visioning as utopian, visioning as exploration, visioning strategic, visioning as identity, visioning as a change agent.
-We have invited 28 strategists, artists, researchers/ writers from Copenhagen and stakeholders from these 9 neighborhoods to be our reference points.
+The theme of this Urban Lab is “Visioning”.
+The Lab will examine visioning from micro to macro levels, collective visioning, visioning as a continual reflective exercise, visioning as imagining, visioning as Utopian, visioning as exploration, visioning strategic, visioning as identity, visioning as a change agent.
+We have invited 28 strategists, artists, researchers and writers from Copenhagen, as well as stakeholders from these 9 neighbourhoods to be our reference points.